stephan-nylinder/module-organising-data-dm-practices/_episodes/001-storage.md

 ## Plan a storage strategy
-It is an important aspect of yourdata management planning to determine what your storage needs are and select solutions accordingly.
+It is an important aspect of your data management planning to determine what your storage needs are and select solutions accordingly.
 Factors that play a role are, for example, data sensitivity, ease of access, file size and overall data volume.
 You can also ask yourself where, how and by whom your data will be produced, accessed, transformed, and transferred throughout and beyond the project.

 ![Data life cycle](../fig/storage/life-cycle.png)